 US cities shrouded in toxic haze as reinforcements reach Canada wildfires

-Washington (AFP) – Smoke from Canadian wildfires continued to shroud US cities in a noxious haze Thursday, forcing flight delays and cancellations to outdoor activities as environmental groups called for urgent action to tackle climate change.
+Washington (AFP) – Smoke from Canadian wildfires shrouded US cities in a noxious haze again Thursday, delaying flights and disrupting outdoor events in what President Joe Biden called a "stark reminder" of climate change.

 Issued on: Modified:

-Residents in the capital Washington awoke to an acrid smell and orange-tinged skies, with the Environment Protection Agency rating parts of the mid-Atlantic region at "Code Maroon," the highest category of the Air Quality Index, signaling hazardous conditions.
+Thick skies and an acrid campfire smell hung over the capital Washington, with the Environmental Protection Agency rating parts of the mid-Atlantic region at "Code Maroon," the highest category of the Air Quality Index, signaling hazardous conditions.

-This made parts of the United States the most polluted in the world, worse than cities in South Asia and China that normally dominate global rankings, with the situation not expected to improve until the weekend.
+This exceeded some of the most polluted cities in the world in South Asia and China, leading many residents to wear masks to protect their health.
+The situation is not forecast to improve until the weekend.

-"Today's air quality is extremely unhealthy," tweeted the city's Department of Energy & Environment.
+"This morning, millions of Americans are experiencing the effects of smoke resulting from devastating wildfires burning in Canada, another stark reminder of the impacts of climate change," Biden said in a statement.

-"Members of the general public may experience health effects & sensitive groups may experience more serious health issues."
+He added he was sending extra resources to Canada, including "additional firefighters and fire suppression assets such as air tankers," on top of 600 American personnel sent in May.

-Commuters donned N-95 masks while the National Zoo announced it would close "for the safety of our animals, our staff and our guests."
+The White House postponed an outdoor Pride event, although a parade and festival this weekend remain on course now.
+The National Zoo meanwhile announced it would close "for the safety of our animals, our staff and our guests."

 The Washington Nationals, the capital's Major League Baseball team, announced it was postponing its afternoon game against the Arizona Diamondbacks.